SQL Server Indexes Interview Questions and Answers

-- When we create an index on any column SQL Server internally maintains separate table called index table so that when any user trying to retrieve the data from existing table depends on index table SQL Server directly go to the table and retrieve required data very quickly.
+- When we create an index on any column SQL Server internally maintains a separate table called index table so that when any user trying to retrieve the data from the existing table depends on index table SQL Server directly go to the table and retrieve required data very quickly.

-- In a table, we can use a maximum 250 indexes.
+- In a table, we can use a maximum of 250 indexes.
 The index type refers to the way the index is stored internally by SQL Server.